The Bath Half and CoppaFeel! are really excited to have Dermot O’Leary back running the Bath Half for Team Boobs […]

 So what should I drink when I am exercising?

-When you are exercising for less than an hour; water or a hypotonic drink such as Lucozade Sport (a drink providing more water than carbohydrate) is the best to take.
+When you are exercising for less than an hour; water or a hypotonic drink such as HIGH5 Energy Gel Aqua (a drink providing more water than carbohydrate) is the best to take.
 This is recommended for people who are at the gym or running for less than an hour.
 If you are unsure about whether you have had enough fluid before you exercise, try to keep a ‘drinking diary’.
 This will help you remember to keep hydrated and maintain your fluid intake throughout the day before you exercise.

 Drinking on a race day

-Start a race well hydrated by slowly drinking up to half a pint (250ml) of water or Lucozade Sport in the half hour before the start.
+Start a race well hydrated by slowly drinking up to half a pint (250ml) of water or HIGH5 Energy Gel Aqua in the half hour before the start.
 Do not be greedy and take extra drinking water from drinks stations during the race to pour over yourself, as you may be depriving slower runners of much needed drinks.
 Only take water if you need a drink.
 If it is unduly hot, additional water will be provided and showers will be set up on the race course – so use these to cool yourself, rather than using drinking water.

-Although it wasn’t hot enough for cold showers to be set up for last year’s BATHALF it was a surprisingly warm day which affected many of our runners.
+Although it’s never been hot enough for cold showers to be set up at the BATHALF we have had a couple of surprisingly warm days in past years which have affected many of our runners.
 Although runners are currently battling snow and ice to do their training, the weather could be much warmer come March and you will need to make sure you have an idea of how much fluid you should be taking on board in warmer temperatures.

 Your drinking needs for a race will vary according to your build, your speed and above all the weather, as these affect how much you sweat.